aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

     ***(Q6) For the previous command that counts the lines and prints the output, how many tasks in total were generated?***

    Hint: you can modify your command similar to how you did to get the answer for Q5, and count the total number of unique TID.
+Note that: You need to delete the generated output directory from HDFS using the command ```hdfs dfs -rm -r hdfs:///filter_output_[UCRNetID]``` before running the following ```spark-submit``` command each time.

    ```bash
     spark-submit --conf spark.log.level=INFO  --class edu.ucr.cs.cs167.[UCRNetID].Filter [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv hdfs:///filter_output_[UCRNetID] 200  2>&1 | grep "TaskSetManager - Finished"